Compose in color

 21/06/2022

-Hello!
-If you enjoy the medium, the technique will come with practice, I'm not worried about you.
+Hi!
+If you appreciate the medium, the technique will come with practice; I’m not worried about you.

-Regarding your images, I think the shades of the first proposal evoke more of a stormy end of day rather than night or twilight.
-I'm going to focus on the second one for the correction:
+Regarding your images, I think the colors in the first suggestion evoke more of a stormy end of the day than night or dusk.
+So, I'll focus on the second one for the correction:

 The sky is very purple.
-Usually, the colder a color is, the more it is perceived as distant.
+Generally, the colder a color, the more we perceive it as being further away.
 By shifting the sky more towards the cyans, I clarify the hierarchy of my atmospheric perspective.
-You are allowed to make a purple sky to add a touch of fantasy, but in that case, I suggest you go all out!
-Similarly, I shift the clothing from a yellow-greenish to the blues.
-To do this quickly, I used the lasso tool, then the color balance tool.
+You can make the sky purple to give it a touch of fantasy, but in that case, I suggest going all out!
+Similarly, I shift the clothing from a greenish-yellow towards blues.
+To do this quickly, I used the lasso tool and then the color balance tool.

-But the main issue is the brightness: I will lighten the sky, darken the buildings, so that without exception, the closer an object is, the darker it is, and the buildings stand out dark against a lighter sky.
+But the main problem is the luminosity: I’m going to brighten the sky, darken the buildings, so that, without exception, the closer an object is, the darker it is, and the buildings stand out in the dark against a brighter sky.

-And I add stars, planets... so there is something bright to provide contrast and energy to your image.
-Likewise, you can create a light rim to detach the silhouette of the character in the foreground.
+And I’ll add some stars, some planets… so that there’s something bright to give contrast and energy to your image.
+Similarly, you can create a strip of light to highlight the silhouette of the character in the foreground.

 Salut! si tu apprécies le médium, la technique viendra avec la pratique, je ne me fais pas de soucis pour toi.